gabeweng/gabeweng.github.io/_posts/2020-06-29-fastapi-vs-flask.md

 ```

 **FastAPI:**
-In FastAPI, the equivalent of blueprint is called router.
+In FastAPI, the equivalent of a blueprint is called a router.
 First, we create a user router as:
 ```python
 # routers/user.py
 from fastapi import APIRouter